realpython/python-guide/docs/writing/style.rst

 clearer construct is sufficient to express the function's intention.

-It is up to the programmer writing the function to determine which arguments are positional argmuents and which are optional keyword arguments, and to decide wheter to use the advanced techniques of arbitrary argument passing.
+It is up to the programmer writing the function to determine which arguments are positional arguments and which are optional keyword arguments, and to decide whether to use the advanced techniques of arbitrary argument passing.
 If the advices above are followed wisely, it is possible and enjoyable to write Python functions that are: